Our History

 TEPHINET was incorporated in 1999 in the U.S. state of Georgia as a non-profit organization with the aim of strengthening international public health capacity through the support and networking of field-based training programs that enhance competencies in applied epidemiology and public health practice.

 TEPHINET merged with The Task Force for Global Health in October 2008.
-From our humble beginnings, initially operating with fewer than five staff at the Secretariat and fewer than 25 member programs, today, we have more than 35 staff and more than 75 member programs.
+From our humble beginnings, initially operating with fewer than five staff at the Secretariat and fewer than 25 member programs, today, we have 15 staff and more than 75 member programs.